SafeFlightEuroGNC/safeflighteurognc.github.io/1-Speakers.md

 # Invited Speakers

 The tutorial workshop brings together leading researchers and practitioners from control theory and aerospace engineering.
-Below is the list of confirmed invited speakers contributing to the program.
+Below is the list of confirmed invited speakers and contributors to the program.

 ---